Rob9999/erda-book/.github/README.md

 * `workflows/` – GitHub Actions definitions.
 * `.vscode/` – recommended local run configurations targeting the local virtual environment.
+* `fonts/` – CC BY 4.0 fallback font for the licence translations plus the generator script used to rebuild it.

 ## Workflow orchestrator